 Jade rubbed her head as she rose to her feet.
-The red in her eyes had faded completely, and her eyes were now back to their normal golden-brown color.
-Plus, her skin wasn't blue anymore.
+The red in her eyes had faded completely to her normal golden-brown color, and her skin wasn't blue anymore.

 Along with her eyes, Jade's tone of voice was filled with both regret – as she felt bad about what she had done – and sadness, because she knew she had done something she wasn't supposed to have done in the first place.

 Jackie replied, "If you mean getting a tattoo when I told you not to, yes, you did.
 But if you mean destroying the demon archive..."

 He looked at Uncle, who nodded, and then turned back to Jade.